NunoFilipeSantos/sg-block/README.md

 # sg-block
- his plugin creates a simple Gutenberg block
+This plugin creates a simple Gutenberg block

+## Install
+1. Clone this repository to 'wp-content/plugins'.
+1. Navigate to 'Plugins/Installed Plugins' on the backoffice and Activate the plugin